JEB12345/jeb12345.github.io/_posts/2019-06-14-Schematic_and_Layout_SUPERball.markdown

 ### Bottom of the Board and Bottom layer

-The bottom of the electronics board houses the battery monitor circuit, battery power connector, Hebi power connectors, the entry for the Ethernet connector, sensor board connector, M0 microcontroller with SWD programming connector, as well as a backup 3.3 volt input connector.
+The bottom of the electronics board houses the battery monitor circuit, battery power connector, Hebi power connectors, the entry for the Ethernet connector, sensor board connector, M0 microcontroller with SWD programming connector, as well as the power switch input connector.

 ![Bottom Render with Text](/assets/img/Main_Board_Bottom_with_Text.png "3D render of electronic board bottom")